 This was a good tour but I imagine the nighttime tour that covers the early days of prostitution is a bit more entertaining and wilder.
 Each tour includes over a one-mile walk, so keep that in mind if long walks are an issue.
-For me, when we hit a 1.5-mile walk, I questioned my wisdom of doing this a little hung over.
+For me, when we hit a 1.5-mile walk, I questioned my wisdom in doing this a little hung over.

 After the tour, it was time to sit down and get a light lunch and some rest.
-For the meal, I stopped into Tujaques.
+For the meal, I stopped at Tujaques.
 Since 1856, they have been serving food here, so they must be doing something right.
 They have a 5-course meal here that was their only offering all the way up until 2013.
-So, when in the French Quarter, and so much for my idea of a light meal.
+So, when in the French Quarter, so much for my idea of a light meal.

 1st Course–Shrimp Rémoulade

 This is a heck of a meal.
 I chose the gumbo and for the Entrée, I decided on the pan-seared gulf fish.
 From start to finish, the meal was perfect.
 The bonus is that instead of French-style service; you get the full New Orleans quality service and a great environment for your meal.